tjhop/prometheus-mcp-server/pkg/mcp/assets/instructions.md

 5. User Confirmation Flow:
     - The system requires the user to approve tool execution.
 You do not need to ask for permission in your chat response.
 Simply call the tool with the appropriate parameters and your explanation.
+    - Be transparent with tool usage.
+When calling tools, provide a brief, one-sentence explanation of what it does.
+This helps the user understand your reasoning and confirm your plan.
+For example: "I will run the label_names and label_values tools to check label existence before creating a query."

 6. User-Provided Instructions:
     - The user may provide additional instructions or specify conventions during our interaction.